poggenhans/Lanelet2/README.md

 ## Installation

-### Plug and play
+### Using Docker

-There is a Docker container from which you can test things out
+There is a Docker container from which you can test things out:

 ```
-cd docker
-./build.sh                    # will build the docker file
+docker build -t lanelet2 .                    # builds a docker image named "lanelet2"
-./run.sh                      # starts the docker image, builds the code at start-up
+docker run -it --rm lanelet2:latest /bin/bash # starts the docker image
-python -c "import lanelet2"   # quick check to see if all worked
+python -c "import lanelet2"                   # quick check to see everything is fine
 ```

 The docker image contains a link to your local lanelet2, so you can work and see changes (almost) at the same time.
 Work with two screens, one local and one on docker.
 Make your code changes locally, then run again `catkin build` on docker to recompile the code (update python modules).

-### Install manually on your pc
+### Manual installation

 In case you want to build it in your own way (without the above Docker image) use these instructions.